 - Books (take note of their publish dates though because technology changes rapidly)

 - DAM Foundation (the author of this blog is an active member)

-- Podcasts (you do not need an iPod to listen to them, just a computer and internet access)
+- Podcasts (you do not need an iPod to listen to them, just a computer or smart phone, and internet access)

 - Vendors publicly offer great marketing materials (even if they are not your preferred vendor, you may learn something new)